bghojogh/Terminal-Game/README.md

 This is our python code for the terminal game: https://terminal.c1games.com/home

-We competed in this competition: CMU (Carnegie Mellon University) & Waterloo Terminal Virtual
+We competed in this competition: CMU (Carnegie Mellon University) & Waterloo Terminal Virtual: https://terminal.c1games.com/competitions/166